swaptacular/swpt_accounts/protocol.rst

 .. [#] Server implementations MAY not allow incoming transfer for "scheduled for deletion" accounts.

-.. [#] How long this "some time" is, depends on how far in the past old `ConfigureAccount`_ messages' timestamps must be, in order to be ignored.
-The goal is to avoid the scenario in which an account is removed from the database, but an old, wandering `ConfigureAccount`_ message "resurrects" the account.
+.. [#] How long this "some time" is, depends on how old an old `ConfigureAccount`_ message should be, in order to be ignored.
+The goal is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

 .. [#] To do this, server implementations MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message,